mhemeryck/mhemeryck.github.io/_posts/2021-06-15-home_automation_why.md

 1. [why] introduction to the series, this post
 1. [architecture] topology of the home automation components and different levels of abstraction
 1. [wiring] details about basic components (relays and push buttons) and the related wiring
-1. schematics: how to represent the electrical wiring in a one-wire diagram and floor plan
+1. [schematics] how to represent the electrical wiring in a one-wire diagram and floor plan
 1. cabinet: a peek inside my electrical cabinet
 1. hardware: details about the central hardware units I did use
 1. software: different layers of interfacing software